getpawprint/slate/source/includes/_web_requests_branded.md

 ```

 Possibilities:

-***`slug` is `wag_basic`***
+***`slug` is `wag_basic`:***

 Sends an email containing records of each active vet_pet associated with the vet_user account
-and logs an item for each pet in the `wag_request` table
+and logs an item for each pet in the `wag_request` table.

 ***`slug` is `wag_full`:***

-A consent signature URL is required in the `signature` parameter.
+A consent signature URL is required in the `signature` parameter in this case.

-- vet_user_id is linked to an Pawprint account: Creates a records request for each linked pet
+- _vet_user is linked to a Pawprint account:_ Creates a records request for each linked pet.
-- vet_user_id is not linked to a Pawprint account but matches the email on one:
+- _vet_user is not linked to a Pawprint account but matches the email on one:_
 Returns an error message telling the user to contact us to resolve the situation manually
-- vet_user_id is not linked to a Pawprint account and no email match:
+- _vet_user is not linked to a Pawprint account and no email match:_
-Creates a Pawprint account and onboards all their active pets, then creates a records request for each pet.
+Creates a Pawprint account from the vet_user account and onboards all their active pets,
+then creates a records request for each pet that was onboarded.

-Logs an item for each request created into the `wag_request` table.
+Each request created is logged into the `wag_request` table.

 ### HTTP Request
 `POST /vet_user/:vet_user_id/send_records/wag`